- 2023-2024 USYS Great Lakes Conference Team Information

-Q: How do I add myself as the contact person for my team and get emails from the Great Lakes Conference?
+Q: How do I add myself as the contact person for my team and get emails from the Conference?

-A: The coaches and managers on a team’s Great Lakes Conference roster are displayed as the contacts for a team and will receive emails from the conference.
-For steps on how to add a coach or manager to a conference roster, please click HERE to view a short walkthrough.
+A: The coaches and managers on a team’s Conference roster is who displays as the contact person for a team and who will receive emails from the Conference.
+For steps on how to add a coach or manager to a Conference roster, please click here to view a short walkthrough.

 Q: How many players can be on our team?

-A: Teams may utilize thirty players during a season in accordance with Great Lakes Conference rules and policies.
-A maximum 22-player team roster with additional use of a club pass roster shall be utilized in all age groups.
-Club pass players may only come from within a team’s club, provided that the player is a US Youth Soccer member.
+A: Teams may utilize thirty (30) players during the course of a season in accordance with League Rules and Policies.
+A maximum 22 primary players can be on the Team Roster with additional use of a Club Pass Roster shall be utilized in all age groups.
+Club Pass players may only come from within a team’s club, provided that the player is a US Youth Soccer member.
 All rosters shall be submitted to the league through the GotSport platform.

 Q: Can I remove players from my roster?

-A: Once a player is on a Great Lakes Conference roster, such player is frozen on such team’s pool of thirty players for the remainder of the conference season.
-Players may only be removed, prior to the team’s first game of the season, by the approval of the league manager.
+A: Once a player is on a conference roster, such player is frozen on such a team’s pool of thirty players for the remainder of the Conference season.
+Players may only be removed, prior to the team’s first game of the season, by the approval of the League Manager.

-Q: What is the time frame to modify my roster?
+Q: What is the time frame to make adjustments to my roster?

-A: Any roster modification for weekend games must be made before 3 PM ET on the Friday before the weekend games.
-There are no exceptions on this.
+A: Any roster modification for weekend games must be made and sent to Sarah Schneider via email before 2 PM CT/ 3 PM EST on the Friday before the weekend games.
+There are no exceptions to this.
 Any modifications sent after this deadline will not be accepted.